BobGerman/whosnext/README.md

   1. Open the `Run and Debug Activity` panel from sidebar, or use short key Ctrl+Shift+D.
   1. Select `Launch Remote (Edge)` or `Launch Remote (Chrome)` in the launch configuration (a dropdown selection in the upper-left corner).
   1. Press the `Start Debugging` (small green arrow) button to launch your app, the Teams web client will be automatically opened in your browser, where you will see your app running remotely from Azure.

+### Use in other tenants

+This is a very simple application.
+It doesn't authenticate users, so the manifest works in any tenant.
+When you have a production deployment in Azure, you can use the same app package in any Microsoft 365 tenant where you have permission to upload or install it.

 <img src="https://pnptelemetry.azurewebsites.net/teams-dev-samples/samples/tab-meeting-whos-next" />